MaxRev-Dev/gdal.netcore/README.md

 #### Q: Some types throw exceptions from SWIG on Windows

 A: Yes, currently there are [some redundant](https://github.com/MaxRev-Dev/gdal.netcore/issues/11) types in OGR namespace.
 This will be fixed in the next builds.

-#### Q: Can I compile it on Ubuntu or another Unix-based system?

-A: From the 3.6.x version the Debian 11 distro is used.
-Prior to 3.6.x version packages were built on CentOS - glibc of version 2.17.
-It's the lowest version [(in my opinion)](https://github.com/MaxRev-Dev/gdal.netcore/issues/1#issuecomment-522817778) that suits all common systems (Ubuntu, Debian, Fedora).

 #### Q: In some methods performance is slower on Unix